ealbert/LiteDispatch/README.md

-TransporteHub
+LiteDispatch
 =============

-C# MVC Example App using Hybrid repositories for Security and Domain -- Based on a basic logistic Domain
+C# MVC Example App used on a set of articles at CodeProject in regard Azure Development